 Tax Returns.
 The Managing Member will prepare a United States Partnership Return of Income, and appropriate state tax returns and will file such Returns within the time prescribed by law for such filing.
-The b.
-Location of records

-Managing Member will send copies of the Returns and of tax form Schedule K-1 to each Member within ninety (90) days after each fiscal year, or as soon thereafter as is practicable.
+The Managing Member will send copies of the Returns and of tax form Schedule K-1 to each Member within ninety (90) days after each fiscal year, or as soon thereafter as is practicable.